 Spring course registration normally takes place in November.
-First-year students are required to consult with their advisor prior to the first Spring's course registration opening.
-It is highly recommended that this consultation be in person, but the student and advisor may agree to consult by phone, email, or video conference.
+First-year students are required to meet with their advisor prior to the first Spring's course registration opening.
 Course registration for the first Spring semester remains blocked by a hold until the faculty advisor certifies to the Registrar that there was a meaningful academic advisement session.

-Second-year students are strongly encouraged, but not required, to consult with their advisors prior to registration for Spring classes.
-However, second-year students are required to check in with their advisors for general advisement purposes at least once before the last day of classes in the Fall semester of the final year.
+Second-year students are strongly encouraged, but not required, to consult with their advisors, especially for general advisement purposes at least once before the last day of classes in the Fall semester of the final year.

-A pre-graduation degree audit is completed with the academic office prior to Spring registration in the Fall semester.
-Beyond the required advisement sessions with faculty advisors, all faculty members, the Academic Dean, Assistant Dean, and senior administrative staff are ready and willing to offer advisement in their areas of expertise and competency.
+A pre-graduation degree audit is completed with the academic office prior to Spring registration in the final Fall semester.
+Beyond the required advisement sessions with faculty advisors, all faculty members, the Dean/Vice President for Academic Affairs, and Associate Dean, are ready and willing to offer advisement in their areas of expertise and competency.